openmanuscript/openmanuscript/getting_started.md

 ```

 The `oms` (open manuscriopt) command will create a file called
 `manuscript.docx`.
-Open this with an appropriate tool, and you can see the
+Open this with an appropriate tool  (Microsoft Word, Mac's
+Pages, or OpenOffice, for example), and you can see the
 result.
 Used without any command line arguments, the tool uses defaults to
 create the manuscript.